radiatoryang/mfadt-expo/README.md

    - expressive, allow users to "perform" / roleplay, good selfie opportunities

 - make a special show version of your app / demo
+   - if you are making some kind of board game / tabletop game, you may want to create an easy abbreviated ruleset...
+OR don't even let people play it, just showcase the game pieces in a glass box, and post the rules, and let people imagine what it would be like

 - think about which audiences you want to reach
    - avoid "Art English" unless that's who you're going for
+   - write accessibly, using everyday language

 - make it easy for the press to write about you
    - YouTube embed, video is key